This post may contain affiliate links. Please see our disclosure policy.

 Using a Cool Compress

-- Use a cool compress to cool the burn and minimize the pain.
+- Use a cool compress to cool the burn and minimize the irritation.
 This works particularly well right after shaving the neck area.